evmos/evmos/x/fees/spec/03_state_transitions.md

 If the withdraw address is not set, the fees will be sent to the deployer address by default.

 1. User submits a `RegisterDevFeeInfo` to register a contract address, along with a withdraw address that they would like to receive the fees to
-2. The following checks must pass
+2. The following checks must pass:
     1. `x/fees` module is enabled
     2. the contract was not previously registered
     3. deployer has a valid account (it has done at least one transaction) and is not a smart contract